lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 Lightly allows you to specify the subset to be selected based on several objectives.

-E.g. you can specify that the images in the subset should be visually diverse, be images the model struggles with, should only be sharp images, or have a certain distribution of classes, e.g. be 50% from sunny, 30% from cloudy and 20% from rainy weather.
+E.g. you can specify that the images in the subset should be visually diverse, be images the model struggles with (Active Learning), should only be sharp images, or have a certain distribution of classes, e.g. be 50% from sunny, 30% from cloudy and 20% from rainy weather.

 Each of these objectives is defined by a `strategy`.
 A strategy consists of two parts: